Route 66 Thru Arizona

 Side Trip to Grand Canyon

 Between Grand Canyon Caverns and the next town, Peach Springs, are two roads that lead north into the Grand Canyon.
-Both roads are inside the Hualapai Indian Reservation and require a paid permit to drive on them.
+Both routes pass through the Hualapai Indian Reservation and require a paid permit for access, as they cross tribal lands protected by the Hualapai Nation.

-One road ends at the Havasupai Trailhead where you can hike down into the Grand Canyon to the town of Supai, which is next to beautiful Havasu, Mooney and Navajo waterfalls.
-The road to the trailhead is 60 miles (96 km), where one would park their vehicle and then hike 6 miles (9.6 km) down into the Grand Canyon to Supai, then another 2-3 miles to the waterfalls.
+One road ends at the Havasupai Trailhead where you can hike down into the Grand Canyon and to the town of Supai, which is next to beautiful Havasu, Mooney and Navajo waterfalls.
+The road to the trailhead is 60 miles (96 km) in length one-way, where one would park their vehicle and then hike 6 miles (9.6 km) down into the Grand Canyon to Supai, then another 2-3 miles to the waterfalls.

 The other road goes down Diamond Canyon, all the way to the bottom of the Grand Canyon, where you can literally dip the front wheels of your vehicle into the Colorado River.
 This dirt road descends 3,400 feet (1,036 m) in just 20 miles (32 km).
 It’s a great way to see a section of the Grand Canyon that is seldom visited.